sodadata/docs/soda-cl/automated-monitoring.md

 ### Scan results in Soda Cloud

-To review the check results for automated monitoring checks in Soda Cloud, navigate to the **Checks** dashboard to see the check results with an INSIGHT tag.
+To review the check results for automated monitoring checks in Soda Cloud, you can:
+* navigate to the **Checks** dashboard to see the check results
+* navigate to the **Datasets** dashboard to find the check results

 ## Go further